Koulibaly sinks struggling Juve to put Napoli top

 "Let's hope that we can begin the Champions League better than we have the league season."

-Juve had come into the match against one of their fiercest rivals off the back of an embarrassing home defeat to Empoli and the sudden departure of Cristiano Ronaldo before the international break.
+Juve had come into the match against one of their fiercest rivals off the back of an embarassing home defeat by Empoli and the sudden departure of Cristiano Ronaldo before the international break.

 It was one of the players charged with filling the goalscoring gap left by Ronaldo who gave Juve the lead, Morata robbing a dozing Kostas Manolas before racing through to slot home the 10th-minute opener.